Walking down Unter den Linden in Berlin is a must!

 9. The Neue Wache

-stone building with 6 columns sits on unter den linden street in berlin
+neoclassical building on berlin's unter den linden

-The Neue Wache, which translates to “New Guardhouse” in English, is a prominent neoclassical building from the early 19th century.
+The Neue Wache, which translates to “New Guardhouse” in English, is a neoclassical building from the early 19th century.
 It has served various functions over the years, including as a guardhouse and a war memorial.

 Today, it houses the Central Memorial of the Federal Republic of Germany for the Victims of War and Tyranny.
 The central focus of the memorial is the sculpture “Mother with her Dead Son,” and is free to enter.